- Applying for time

 Interested prospective applicants should request "classical" observing on their application form.
 Once granted time by the TAC, the PI will be informed as to whether the observations will indeed be carried out in classical visitors mode, and on which dates, or in queue-scheduled mode.
 We note that only programs in the top-half of the TACs priority list can enter as visiting observer programs .
 Programs of lower priority that requested visitor mode will automatically be scheduled in the observing queue with their corresponding priority.

 All regular observing proposals have a life span of one semester.
 However, the Time Allocation Committee may decide to extend the duration of the observing window over more semesters.

 The instrument science teams are granted guaranteed observing time in compensation for their investments.
 The coordinates and observing modes selected for these programs are for the exclusive use of these teams on GTC for the duration of their program.
 Therefore PIs wishing to apply for time on GTC are kindly requested to avoid combinations of reserved targets and observing modes.
-Details of the targets and observing modes may be found on the following web pages for OSIRIS and CIRCE, respectively.
+Details of the targets and observing modes may be found on the following web pages for OSIRIS, EMIR and HiPERCAM, respectively.

 Preparing for the observations

 Some weeks before the start of the observing semester the Principal Investigator (PI) will be asked to complete the second phase of the preparation for the observations.
 This Phase-2 process aims to define the individual steps of the observing program in sufficient detail for the observations to be carried out by observatory staff astronomers, and to automate the observing process.
 Details such as instrument setup, target coordinates, and exposure times are fixed in this part of the process.
 At the end of this phase the full observing proposal will be described in a coherent and structured fashion, broken down into Observing Blocks (OBs), very similar to what is customary at other large telescopes.